eendebakpt/oapackage/docs/properties.rst

 For orthogonal arrays and conference designs we can calculate model matrices (also called `design matrices <https://en.wikipedia.org/wiki/Design_matrix>`_).
-For 2-level orthogonal arrays the array is converted to a -1,+1 array and then the model matrix is calculated.
+For 2-level orthogonal arrays the array is converted from a 0,1-valued array to a -1,+1-valued array array and then the model matrix is calculated by taking inner products between the factors of the array.
 For mixel-level orthogonal arrays Helmert contrasts are used.
-For more details on the calculation of the model matrices see :cpp:func:`array2modelmatrix`.
+For more details on the calculation of the model matrices see :cpp:func:`array2modelmatrix` and :ref:`Model matrices for mixed-level orthogonal arrays`.

 .. admonition:: Calculate interaction effects model matrix